Broad ligament leiomyoma

-Broad ligament leiomyomas are also referred as a type of parasitic leiomyomas 5.
+Broad ligament leiomyomas are also referred to as a type of parasitic leiomyomas 5.

-It is a type of extra-uterine leiomyoma that arises from the smooth muscle elements of the broad ligament 5.
+These extra-uterine leiomyomas arise from the smooth muscle elements of the broad ligament 5.

 Usually seen as a hypoechoic, solid, well-circumscribed adnexal mass, although that can be heterogeneous when large.
 There is generally no interface between the tumor and uterus and no straight relation to the ipsilateral ovary.

 Signal characteristics in uncomplicated cases are similar to those exhibited by uterine leiomyomas: